joelphimes/Niger-Political-Shift-Examination/README.md

 Multicollinearity Check:
 - Overview: Multicollinearity occurs when two or more independent variables in a regression model are highly correlated.
 This makes it difficult for the model to isolate the individual effect of each predictor.

-- VIF for the Amount_DAC variable is 1, which is the minimum possible value for VIF, indicating that there is no multicollinearity.
+- VIF for the Amount_DAC variable (coefficient) is 1, which is the minimum possible value for VIF, indicating that there is no multicollinearity.

 - Amount_DAC is not correlated with any other predictor variables in the model.